mandarnaik016/blog/_posts/2023-06-17-ultimate-guide-to-block-ads.md

 3. To block ads at **browser level**, I use [uBlock Origin](https://ublockorigin.com/).
 	- Add the extension to your browser.
 	- Enable all the filter list present in uBlock Origin. ![uBlock Dashboard](/assets/img/adblock/ublock-dashboard.png){: .mx-auto.d-block :}

+> Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say. - Edward Snowden

 Live a happy online life!